craftpulse/craft-colour-swatches/README.md

 #### Making changes to your config file

 If have entries using Colour Swatches and you make changes to your config file, you will need to resave your entries for new information from your config file to be pulled into your entry data.

 From the command line you can run Crafts `./craft resave/entries` and your entries will be populated with any changes to from your `colour-swatches.php` config file.

-Colour swatches uses the `label` value to map changes to the entries, so make sure your labels values are unique / not null.
+**Note:** As of version 5.2.0, Colour Swatches uses a silent handle system for stability.
+When you first save entries, a handle is automatically generated from the label (e.g., "Red" becomes "red").
+This handle is used to match colours even if you change the label later.

 #### Using Colour Swatches